 A Strategic Western Focus

-The pattern continues as we move down the list.
-Saskatoon, Saskatchewan's largest city, has a solid presence with 10 ATMs.
-Other Albertan communities also feature prominently, including Red Deer with 7 ATMs and Grande Prairie with 5.
-The presence of 3 ATMs each in Sherwood Park and St. Albert, both key communities in the Edmonton metropolitan area, further solidifies this regional focus.
-The data clearly shows that Manulife Bank prioritizes network density in these specific western markets over a thinly spread national presence.
+The trend of western dominance continues down the list.
+Saskatoon, Saskatchewan's primary urban centre, is third with 9 ATMs.
+Several other Albertan communities follow, including Red Deer with 7 ATMs and Grande Prairie with 5.
+The presence of 3 ATMs each in Sherwood Park and St. Albert, both important satellite cities to Edmonton, further cements this regional strategy.
+The message from the data is unequivocal: Manulife Bank is focused on building network density in a well-defined geographic area.

 | City | Province | ATM Count |